 We do our best to cover the phone from 8:30 a.m. to 4:30 p.m. but may be in court.
 All counsel should conference together before calling the court.
 Our phone system cannot conference.
 Please help us avoid ex parte contact.

 Mailing Address: 350 South Main, Room 235, Salt Lake City, UT 84101

 Copies of correspondence between counsel should not be sent to the court.

 Our regular courtroom is 230 on the north end of the second floor.
 Be sure to check the daily court calendar to verify which courtroom we are using.

 While the local court rule suggests that all courtesy copies should be delivered through the clerk's office, there are frequently delays in delivery of such courtesy copies.
 E-mail (to email@example.com) or direct delivery to chambers of a courtesy copy of any document filed in paper (including all sealed documents) is greatly appreciated and ensures that the we will receive the intended courtesy copy.
 Electronic filers under CM/ECF can be assured that chambers receives the Notice of Electronic Filing for all unsealed documents and retrieves documents filed and served in that manner within 24-48 hours of filing.

 We do not accept material via fax.
 Please email to firstname.lastname@example.org.

-Generally, civil motions will be decided without hearing, unless there is some extraordinary deficiency in the papers submitted.
+Some civil motions will be decided without hearing, unless they are clearly case-dispositive or there is some extraordinary deficiency in the papers submitted.
 At times, a request for further information will issue, with or without a notice of hearing, to ensure the record is complete.
 Courtesy copies of motion papers are greatly appreciated.